jessestuart/react-pusher-todo-app/building_a_collaborative_task_list_with_react_and_pusher.md

 var Pusher = require('pusher')
 ```

-We then have to instansiate Pusher using our app credentials:
+We then have to instantiate Pusher using our app credentials:

 ```javascript